Scribblenauts Showdown

-Scribblenauts Showdown is a party game developed by Shiver Entertainment and published by Warner Bros.
-Interactive Entertainment for the Nintendo Switch, PlayStation 4, and Xbox One in March 2018.
-The game is the sixth installment in the Scribblenauts franchise, created by 5th Cell.
+Scribblenauts Showdown is a 2018 party video game developed by Shiver Entertainment and published by Warner Bros.
+Interactive Entertainment for the Nintendo Switch, PlayStation 4, and Xbox One.
+It is the sixth and most recent installment in the Scribblenauts series and the first to not be developed by 5th Cell.
 Showdown sees players playing minigames against other players or CPUs.

-Showdown received "mixed or average" reviews from critics.
-Critics criticized the game's "lack of imagination" but praised the game's sandbox mode for being more alike prior Scribblenauts games.
+Showdown received mixed reviews from critics, with criticism for the game's "lack of imagination" and praise the game's sandbox mode for being more alike to prior Scribblenauts games.

 Gameplay

 Scribblenauts Showdown's main mode, Showdown, has players competing against opponents in different minigames.
 Prior to starting a minigame, players must select a noun that they will use to try to win the game.
 Before selecting a word, the game spins a wheel, which will decide what letter the player's words will start with.
 In Showdown mode, players play on different boards, akin to Nintendo's Mario Party series.
 The game also has a versus mode, which is similar to Showdown, except it's a 1v1 and doesn't take place on a board.

 The game's sandbox mode is more like prior Scribblenauts installments and sees the player trying to solve NPC's issues by creating objects using a magical notebook.
 After solving an issue, players are rewarded with "Starites", which can be used to buy apparel in the customization menu.
 The sandbox mode has 8 different worlds and supports up to 2 players.

 The game supports up to 4 players.
-Players can also verse CPUs.
+Players can also face CPUs.
 Players can customize their characters in the "My Scribblenaut" menu.
 Players can unlock customization options for their avatars by spending Starites, which are unlocked after winning in the versus or Showdown mode, or by clearing missions in the sandbox mode.

 Development and release

-Prior to its official announcement, Showdown was leaked by the Game Software Rating Regulations and Entertainment Software Rating Board, after the two boards publicly released the game's ratings.
-Scribblenauts Showdown was officially announced by Warner Bros.
+Prior to its official reveal, Showdown was leaked by the Game Software Rating Regulations and Entertainment Software Rating Board, after the two boards publicly released the game's ratings.
+Scribblenauts Showdown was officially confirmed by Warner Bros.
 Interactive Entertainment in January 2018.
 Development for Showdown was headed by Shiver Entertainment, making it the first in the series not to be developed by the original creators, 5th Cell.
+Shiver Entertainment had also developed Scribblenauts Mega Pack (a video game compilation) as well as the Nintendo Switch versions of Mortal Kombat 11, Mortal Kombat 1 and Hogwarts Legacy.

-Showdown released on March 6, 2018, in North America for the Nintendo Switch, PlayStation 4, and Xbox One.
+Showdown was released on March 6, 2018, in North America for the Nintendo Switch, PlayStation 4, and Xbox One.
 The game was later released in Europe and Australia on March 9.